A Survey of PPG's Application in Authentication: A Novel Four-Layered View on PPG-based Authentication

 \subsection{Signal Acquisition Layer}

-This layer includes the actions for capturing the user's PPG signal.
+The signal acquisition layer includes the actions for capturing the user's PPG signal.
 It extracts PPG signals from the skin and converts them into electrical signals for transmission to the next layer.
-This layer consists of four main modules --- light source, sensor, skin, and storage.
+This layer consists of four main components --- light source, skin, sensor, and storage.
 The blood flow in the skin is the source of the signal.
 The light source exposes the signal to the sensor.
 The sensor converts the received signal into an electrical signal to feed subsequent layers for processing.
-The mainstream sensors are photodetectors.
-It can convert the received light intensity into a voltage signal.
-A camera is a sensor that captures richer information about light.
+The mainstream sensors are photodetectors that convert the received light intensity into a voltage signal.
+A camera is regarded as a sensor for capturing rich information of light.
 Storage determines the carrier of the signal, including electrical and video signals.
-Eventually, all signals are transformed into PPG waveforms and passed to the next layer.
-In this layer, signal quality is the most important characteristics.
-It determines whether the PPG signal can provide us with authentication-related information.
+Eventually, all signals are transformed into PPG waveforms and passed to the noise reduction layer.

-Depending on the sensor and acquisition method, there are four mainstream methods to capture PPG signals, including oximetry, wearable devices, smartphone cameras, HD cameras, and many more.
-The oximeter and wearable device capture reflected or projected light intensity changes primarily through light-sensitive sensors \cite{Daniel9112327,Sukhpreet9441342}.
-Smartphone cameras and HD cameras capture the change of RGB value among video frames to detect the change of blood flow in human tissue \cite{Aziz9385841,Yiming9358227}.
-As shown in Fig.~\ref{radarpng}, we compared these four methods in five dimensions.
+Depending on the sensor and acquisition types, many methods are available to capture PPG signals.
+We classify them as contact and remote captures.
+The contact type captures the signal using photodetectors, and the device remains contacting with the skin.
+The remote type usually acquires the PPG signal by analyzing the video obtained by the camera, which allows the signal to be acquired at a certain distance.
+Within these two types, there are also subtle differences in the different acquisition devices.
+We have compared four most common devices, including oximetry (contact), wearable devices (contact), smartphone cameras (remote), and HD cameras (remote).
+The oximeter and wearable devices capture reflected or projected light intensity changes primarily through light-sensitive sensors \citep{Daniel9112327,Sukhpreet9441342}.
+Smartphone cameras and HD cameras capture the change of RGB value among video frames to detect the change of blood flow in human skin tissue \citep{Aziz9385841,Yiming9358227}.
+Although the captured PPG signals all respond to a wealth of individual biometric information, the signal morphology acquired by various methods differs because tissues of different body parts emit different PPG signals.

-The pulse oximeter obtains high-quality signals partly because it isolates the interference from external ambient light.
-However, it needs to be clipped to a human finger, which interferes with any tasks that require finger involvement during continuous authentication.
-Having very little computational capability, oximeters transmit the captured signals to the endpoint for processing, increasing the risk of compromise.
-Wearable devices provide a new mode of interaction without affecting individuals' everyday lives, enabling continuous unnoticed authentication.
-A built-in physiological signal sensor allows wearable devices to capture PPG signals.
+{For a comprehensive comparison, we summarized five evaluation dimensions of signal acquisition from the existing literature. }